 - Defective Flame Roll-Out Switch – The flame roll-out switch monitors the heat surrounding the burner.
 If there are air flow problems, the switch will open and halt the ignition process.
 However, if the switch is defective, it may open even if the air flow is good.
 Most roll-out switches will have a reset button you should press to see if you can reset the switch.
 As with the igniter, you can also use a multimeter to test the switch for electrical continuity to determine if the part has failed.

 - Malfunctioning Gas Valve Assembly – If the gas valve malfunctions, it may be unable to allow gas to enter the burner.
 As with the igniter and flame roll-out switch, you can use a multimeter to determine if the valve has electrical continuity or not.

 - Defective Pressure Switch – Proper air flow through the furnace causes the pressure switch to close so the ignition process can continue.
 A defective pressure switch may be unable to close.
 Again, you can use a multimeter to test the switch for electrical continuity, provided the switch is connected to the furnace and the draft inducer fan motor is running.

 Find the right furnace parts with Repair Clinic

-Repair Clinic makes it easy to find the exact igniter, flame sensor, pressure switch, draft inducer fan motor, gas valve, or control board that works with your furnace.
+Repair Clinic makes it easy to find the exact furnace parts like an igniter, flame sensor, pressure switch, draft inducer fan motor, gas valve, or control board that works with your furnace.
 Simply enter the full model number of your furnace in the Repair Clinic website search bar, then use the part category and part title filters to locate the specific part you’re looking for.
 Regardless of the part’s function, you always need to identify the right component for your particular unit, whether you own a Bryant, Lennox, Goodman, Rheem, York, Coleman, Ruud, Heil, or Payne heating and cooling product.